Conditional Visibility for Form Fields via Conditional Block

 Equal

-The condition will be met if the value in the target field equals the value from the Value to Compare bar.
+The condition will be met if the value in the target field equals the value from the VALUE TO COMPARE textarea.

 Example: